Fetheddine-Addad/personal_assistant/README.md

 **Introduction**

-This project creates a chatbot task planner using Django for the web framework and Google Gemini for natural language processing.
+This project creates a chatbot assistant using Django for the web framework and Google Gemini for natural language processing.

 **Requirements**